cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/using-bootra1n.md

 ---
 title: Using bootra1n
 permalink: /using-bootra1n
+redirect_from:
+  - /using-bootrain
+  - /bootra1n
+  - /bootrain
+  - /br
 excerpt: Guide to installing Checkra1n by using bootra1n
 ---
 <link rel="shortcut icon" type="image/png" href="/assets/images/jb/checkra1n.png">

 {% include toc title="Table of Contents" %}

-If you have a newer device, such as an iPhone XS or newer, you will not be able to use checkra1n.
-Check the [Device Selection](device-selection) page to check if your device is compatible.
-{: .notice--primary}

-<script src="{{ '/assets/js/hide.js' | absolute_url }}"></script>

-bootra1n is a live bootable Linux environment that allows you to quickly run checkra1n on a compatible device.

 checkra1n is a [semi-tethered jailbreak](/types-of-jailbreak#semi-tethered-jailbreaks){:target="_blank"}, meaning it requires a PC to re-apply the exploit after a reboot.
 Click the link to learn more.
 {:.notice--info}

-checkra1n is capable of jailbreaking nearly every iOS device on firmwares 12.3 and above.
+bootra1n is a live bootable Linux environment that allows you to quickly run checkra1n on a compatible device.

 Once the exploit is installed, you will have the choice of installing a [package manager](faq#package-manager).
 For this we will be using Cydia.
 You may already be familiar with Cydia, as it has been the default package manager for over a decade.